bernieplug/eepelican/content/blog/ebc-right-for-you.md

-Title: Enhanced Brand Content: Is It Right For You?
+Title: Amazon Enhanced Brand Content: Is It Right For You?
 Author: Bruce O.
 Category: Private Label
 Date: 2017-07-11 10:00
 Image: ebc-right-for-you.jpg
-Tags: Enhanced Brand Content, Amazon Brand Registry
+Tags: Amazon Enhanced Brand Content, Amazon Brand Registry
-Summary: Enhanced Brand Content finally gives third-party sellers an equivalent to A+ Content.
+Summary: Amazon Enhanced Brand Content finally gives third-party sellers an equivalent to A+ Content.
 Find out if it's right for your brand here.
 Status: published

 Enhanced Brand Content is a feature that’s been on a lot of sellers’ minds recently.
 Amazon quietly rolled the feature out to all sellers last November, and there’s been much discussion of its merits since then.

 In short, Enhanced Brand Content a version of A+ Content, a feature previously only available to Amazon Vendors, that is now available to third-party sellers.
 We should note Enhanced Brand Content is only available to Brand Registered sellers — if you have questions about Brand Registry, consult our post on the subject, linked below.

 <a href="https://efficientera.com/blog/2016/09/amazon-brand-registry.html">![Brand Registry Image](/images/blog/related/brand-registry_small.jpg)</a>

 [*Why You Should Be Using Amazon Brand Registry*](https://efficientera.com/blog/2016/09/amazon-brand-registry.html)

-However, there are a few key differences between Enhanced Brand Content and A+ Content that are important to go over.
+However, there are a few key differences between Amazon Enhanced Brand Content and A+ Content that are important to go over.
 Let’s get into what the feature does, and what you should know about it.

 ### What Is Enhanced Brand Content?

-Basically, Enhanced Brand Content (I’ll be calling it EBC from now on) lets sellers spice up their product description beyond the normal plain text.
+Basically, Amazon Enhanced Brand Content (I’ll be calling it EBC from now on) lets sellers spice up their product description beyond the normal plain text.
 Although you don’t have custom HTML control, you’ll be able to select from a list of templates, add images, and generally make your description look nicer and more inviting.

 ![EBC Templates](/images/blog/2017/07/ebc-templates.jpg)